-Students who produce documentation of a minimum score of 19 on the ACT Reading, Writing, and Math segments are exempted from taking the Entry Assessment tests.
-For other exemptions see Required Student Orientation and Entry Assessment in the Admissions Section.
+Students who produce documentation of acceptable ACT or SAT scores are exempted from taking the Entry Assessment tests.
+For ACT and SAT scores, go to the front of the Course Descriptions.
+For other exemptions see the Admissions Section of this catalog.

 Some programs have an additional screening process.
-See the Program Admission Requirements for your specific program in the Programs of Study Section for detailed information.
+For detailed information, see the program admission requirements for your specific program in the "Programs of Study" Section of this catalog.